 Implementing Change, Advancing Care

-The initiation of a hospital-wide, multidisciplinary approach to the mental health and well-being of girls and women that will lead toward the establishment of the Center of Excellence in Women’s Mental Health and Gender Biology.
+The initiation of a hospital-wide, multidisciplinary approach to the mental health and well-being of girls and women that will lead toward the establishment of the Division of Women’s Mental Health and Gender Biology.

 Seeing Beyond The Data: McLean-Led National Study Informs Clinical Care Methods

 The National Institute of Drug Abuse’s first large-scale study to address treatment of prescription opioid addiction, led by Roger Weiss, MD, chief of McLean’s Division of Alcohol, Drugs, and Addiction.
 The results have led to approaches that dramatically improve each individual’s likelihood of not relapsing.

 Responsibility and Privilege: McLean Faculty Serving as Journal Editors Influence the Field